 There are many ways to save water around the house, office or garden.
 Using well-designed plumbing systems and water-saving products can help you reduce your water use.
 If you are planning to install water-saving devices, make sure you engage a registered or licensed plumber to do the work.

-Below are some tips for saving water.
-For more ideas, visit the Victorian Government’s Using water wisely webpage.
+Besides choosing water-efficient appliances, there are many other ways to save water in the home, workplace or garden.
+For more ideas, visit the Victorian Government's Using water wisely webpage.

 At home or in the workplace